Raihan-Momtaz/TodoList/README.md

 The Todo List application built with latest **Angular 20** and **ASP.NET Core 9**.

-Users can add, view, and delete tasks in a clean, responsive interface using Angular Materials.
+Users can add, view, delete, update status of tasks in a clean, responsive interface using Angular Materials.

 **Tech Stack**
 - **Frontend:** Angular 20, Angular Material, SCSS